 We’ll make sure you’ve learned the coping skills and recovery behaviors you need to enjoy a life free from opioid drug addiction.

 Contact Westwind Recovery®’s Opioid Addiction Treatment Program In Los Angeles Today

 When it’s time to heal from addiction today and begin thinking about tomorrow, Westwind Recovery® is available to help.
-So call us right now at 855.340.8832 for answers to all your questions regarding opioid treatment.
+So call us right now for answers to all your questions regarding opioid treatment.
 Our caring and compassionate representatives are waiting to hear from you.

 Dr. Deena is the Chief Clinical Officer of Westwind Recovery®, an award-winning outpatient treatment center in Los Angeles where she oversees the clinical and administrative program and treatment methods.
 Dr. Deena is a doctor of psychology and licensed clinical social worker since 1993.
 LCSW #20628.
 Originally from the East Coast, Dr. Deena has worked running treatment centers, worked as a therapist in psychiatric hospitals as well as school settings and currently has a thriving private practice in the LA area.
 Dr. Deena has appeared regularly on the Dr. Phil Show as an expert since 2003.
 She has also been featured on many other TV shows, podcasts and has contributed to written publications as well as podcasts.